JamesSkemp/words/content/post/this-could-be-a-commercial-(schopenhauer).md

 +++
-title = "This could be a commercial (Schopenhauer)" summary = "A possible commercial, regarding Schopenhauer." draft = false comments = true date = "2006-09-01T07:22:00-05:00"
+title = "This could be a commercial (Schopenhauer)" description = "A possible commercial, regarding Schopenhauer." draft = false comments = true date = "2006-09-01T07:22:00-05:00"